 Locate the PCB product.
 Select the product in the Macaos Enterprise product browser and then click on the Stencil button to open the Stencil module.

-If you wish to create a stencil product directly from Gerber files, then click on a folder name (so that no product is selected) before clicking on the Stencil button.
+If you wish to create a stencil product directly from Gerber and/or DXF files, then click on a folder name (so that no product is selected) before clicking on the Stencil button.

 Specify side(s), frame and stencil properties.
 Use the Stencil and frame data design action to specify the side(s) to use for the stencil, select a frame and specify stencil properties.

 Specify board placement.
 Use the Placement design action to specify the placement of the data within the frame.

 Adjust the size of openings.
 Use the Shape manipulation design action to specify opening size adjustments and corner rounding.